 About Rett Syndrome and the Ontario Rett Syndrome Association (O.R.S.A)

 Rett Syndrome (RS) is a unique developmental disorder which begins to show its affects in infancy or early childhood.
-It is seen mostly in females, although it can occur rarely in boys.
+It is seen almost exclusively in females, although it can occur rarely in boys.
 It is found in all racial and ethnic groups throughout the world.
-The Ontario Rett Syndrome Association (O.R.S.A.) exists to ensure that girls and women with RS are enabled to achieve their full potential and enjoy the highest quality of life within their community.
+The Ontario Rett Syndrome Association (O.R.S.A.) exists to ensure that children and adults with RS are enabled to achieve their full potential and enjoy the highest quality of life within their community.